OSGConnect/connectbook/data/overview-data-table.md

-[title]: - "Guidelines for data managment in OSG" [TOC]
+[title]: - "Guidelines for data managment in OSG - Storage and Transfer" [TOC]

 ## Purpose